crackerboy/edwin-home/devices/amplifier_mqtt/README.md

 ### Changelog
 **v.1.1**
 - Switch WiFi to STA mode
-- Ignore tunr on command if factory USB is powered on
+- Ignore "turn on" command if factory USB is powered on